tudelft3d/val3dity/docs/usage.rst

 .. note::

-  val3dity is a command-line program only, there is not graphical interface.
+  val3dity is a command-line program only, there is no graphical interface.

 How to run val3dity?
 --------------------